 Florida Southern College adheres to Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 (ADA) in prohibiting discrimination against any qualified person with a disability.
 Although the College does not have a special program for students with disabilities, including students with learning disabilities, appropriate case-by-case accommodations such as extended time for tests are made for students with current documentation of a learning disability.
 It is the responsibility of the student to make his or her condition known to the college, to take the initiative in requesting desired appropriate accommodations, and to have the pertinent diagnostic tests or other professional evaluations to verify the need for academic accommodations.
 Requests for disability accommodations must be made each semester.
+Documentation for the initial accommodation must have been obtained in the three years immediately prior to the request.
 In no case, however, will the college modify essential requirements of any course or degree program.
-The Office of Student Disability Services is located in the Academic Support Office, 134 Ordway Building, phone - 863.680.4196.
+The Office of Student Disability Services is located in the Academic Support Office, Thrift Alumni Building, phone - 863.680.4196.
 If there are questions about appropriate accommodations, students may request a review of their individualized plan by placing the request in writing to the Vice President for Academic Affairs and Dean of the College, 863.
 680.4124.
 Further information about the appeal process is available in the Dean's Office.